anavla777/TwitchTests/README.md

 clean twitchAllTests
 -Denv=remote
 ```
-Additional setting can be configured via remote.properties file:
+Additional settings can be configured via remote.properties file in Jenkins:
 ```bash
 baseUrl - project base URL
 browser - browser in which tets will be performed